streamsets/tutorials/working-with-azure/hdinsightkafka_to_sqldw_and_blobstorage.md

-# Ingesting Data from HDInsight Kafka into Azure SQL Datawarehouse and Hive backed by Blob Storage
+# Ingesting Data from Apache Kafka on HDInsight into Azure SQL Data Warehouse and Apache Hive backed by Azure Blob Storage

 [Kafka](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-introduction) is an open-source, distributed streaming platform.
 It's often used as a message broker, as it provides functionality similar to a publish-subscribe message queue.
 [HDInsight Kafka](https://azure.microsoft.com/en-us/services/hdinsight/apache-kafka/) is a managed service that provides a simplified configuration for Apache Kafka.